tyrylu/pyfmodex/docs/about.rst

 ----

 `FMOD <https://fmod.com/>`_ is a solution of adaptive audio, mostly used for games.
-The software suite consists out of two components:
+The software suite consists of two components:

 FMOD Studio:
    A GUI to build adaptive audio.